size-io/size-php/README.md

 ### Direct Access to the Platform

 If you operate in an environment where you cannot install a local [size-io/size-proxy](https://github.com/size-io/size-proxy), you can publish events to the platform directly by consuming the [RESTful Event Publisher API](http://size.io/developer/api/publish/rest).
-This requires that [PHP Curl](http://www.php.net/manual/en/book.curl.php) be installed.
+This requires that [Curl](http://www.php.net/manual/en/book.curl.php) be installed.
 Simply set the proxy settings to `null` and publish the event like normal.
-Depending on ambient Internet conditions, this may have a measurable impact on performance, though no different than any other RESTful API out there.
+Depending on ambient Internet conditions, this may have a measurable impact on performance, though no more so than any other RESTful API out there.

 ```php
 require_once('size.php');